-Step 3: Flash-freeze them: Spread your herbs out so they aren’t touching each other.
+Step 3: Flash-freeze them: Spread your fresh herbs out so they aren’t touching each other.
 Then place them in your ice box for about five minutes.

 Step 4: Place them in a storage container: Once they’re ready, put them into a freezer-safe container like a freezer bag or a plastic dish.

 How To Store Fresh Herbs In The Freezer

 To store frozen herbs, all you need is a freezer-safe container.
 If you use a storage baggie or a small container, they don’t take up much space at all.